General Education (Professional Education Undergraduate Majors)

 COMM-201 Speech Composition and Presentation 3 Credits

 This course is designed to provide the student with a general working knowledge of the fundamentals of speech communication.
 General requirements for speech preparation, composition and presentation will be covered.
 A foundation will be established upon which further speech development may transpire.
 Lab fee.
-(School for Professional Studies Course).
+(Professional Education Course).

 Terms Typically Offered: Fall and Spring.